jswaro/libfabric/man/fi_gni.7.md

 The GNI provider runs on Cray XC systems running CLE 5.2 UP04 or higher using gcc version 4.9 or higher.

+When using the FI_MR_SCALABLE memory mode, applications must make registration requests on 4K page alignment boundaries.
+Any other value will result in a return value of -FI_EINVAL.

 # SUPPORTED FEATURES

 The GNI provider supports the following features defined for the